 Adding a WordPress language switcher to your site provides a simple, fuss-free way to reach new audiences and scale into new markets.
 But why go to the effort of adding multiple languages to your website when English is the “global” language?
-Surely that’s enough, right?
+Surely that’s enough.

-Actually, this assumption simply isn’t true.
-In fact, only 25% of the world’s population communicates online in English, so the business case for adding a WordPress language switcher to your site is stronger than you might have thought.
+This assumption isn’t correct.
+Only 25% of the world’s population communicates online in English, so the business case for adding a WordPress language switcher to your site is stronger than you might have thought.

-Not only will switching languages help visitors to quickly find what they need in their native language for a more personalized user experience on your site, but placing a WordPress language switcher onto your site even provides the option to offer several languages without having a single default language.
-This is a great feature if you’d like to provide an inclusive experience for multilingual visitors based in an English-speaking country, for example.
+Not only will switching languages help visitors to quickly find what they need in their native language for more personalized user experience on your site, but placing a WordPress language switcher onto your site even provides the option to offer several languages without having a single default language.
+This is an excellent feature if you’d like to offer an inclusive experience for multilingual visitors based in an English-speaking country, for example.

 Weglot WordPress Language Switcher for WordPress